countable-web/open-source-corporation/peopleops/recruiting/README.md

   * 1 point for having 2 or more years of technical experience in all requested domains/technologies.
 Or, 1 year and a computer science degree (not IT diploma).
   * 1 point for a well designed/formatted resume.
   * 1 point for portfolio links.
 Candidate should have at least one link to good quality content they built, which looks professional.
 Great if this is on a platform like Dribbble or Behance.
 A github.com profile with some projects counts as well.
   * 1 point for the person having been vetted by a reputable 3rd party.
-Examples that provide some objective measurement could include an open source project or contributions (GitHub stars), a well-developed professional profile that's been curated with care such as Dribbble, going to a top school and receiving academic honours, having worked somewhere with a stringent screening like Google.
-Other accomplishments you can identify count too, but may be more difficult to measure quickly.
+Examples that provide some objective measurement could include increasing company revenue or another metric at their previous job, an open source project or contributions (GitHub stars), a well-developed professional profile that's been curated with care such as Dribbble, going to a top school and receiving academic honours, having worked somewhere with a stringent screening like Google.
+Other accomplishments you can identify count to but these may be more difficult to measure quickly.

 Candidates with less than 4 points are rejected outright.
 Those with 4 points other than "communication ability" can be offered a chance to re-read the application and format it correctly, answering the hidden question.
 This is required for them to advance.